NFL Administers Its Own Justice To Quarterback

 SIMON: If that's quite what you can call it.
 Ben Roethlisberger avoided a criminal prosecution this month when a Georgia district attorney said there was not enough evidence to charge the Pittsburgh Steelers quarterback with the sexual assault of a 20-year-old college student in a bar.

-Mr. HOWARD BRYANT (ESPN): Good morning, Scott.
+HOWARD BRYANT: Good morning, Scott.
 How are you?

 SIMON: Fine, thanks.
 And I was struck by how strong the statements from both the commissioner and the owner of the Steelers were.
 Does it indicate something has changed in sports?